Picture this: you just got prescribed Minoxidil to relieve your hair loss problems. But then instead of regrowing your hair, it SHEDS!

-Shedding usually peaks during this period, as the old, thinning hairs are pushed out to make way for new hair growth.
+During the peak shedding phase, the old, thinning hair falls out more rapidly, a necessary step to pave the way for new hair growth.
 It's essential to continue using minoxidil and not become discouraged by the shedding.

 Shedding decreases (months 2-4):

-Gradually, minoxidil shedding should begin to subside as new, thicker hairs start to grow.
+As the growth phase progresses, you'll notice a decrease in minoxidil hair shedding, making way for the growth of new, thicker hair.
 You may start to notice improvements in your hair's overall appearance and thickness.

 Hair regrowth and improvement (months 4-6):